Alexis-Georganopoulos/Robotic-Finger/README.md

 ##### The Simplest, Most Elegant Solution
 Inspecting the `csv` file indicated that there may have been even simpler models that could model the data.
 Among the other statistics, the variance in $R^2$ was moderate for them, indicating there could be simpler models with good performance. <br>
 Thanks to the fact that now the gridsearch would be restricted to a smaller range, and to smaller models, it was computationally feasible to experiment more finely.<br>
-However, in the search for a simpler model, inevitably this invites the problem of researcher overfiting, ie: Is the model actually performing well on the validation set, or is it only performing well because I adjusted the parameters and/or trained/retrained to fit the data?<br><br>
+However, in the search for a simpler model, inevitably this invites the problem of researcher overfiting, ie: Is the model actually performing well on the validation set, or is it only performing well because I adjusted the parameters and/or trained/retrained to fit the data?<br>

 In order to select candidate models, I limited the grid to the following ranges:
 - $L \in [1,10]$